Chapter OneThe House Used Otherwise

 That summer I found reasons to ride near the Crouch place.
 Some were real.
 A message.
 A borrowed tool.
 Word from Jonas.
 A question about grain owed.
 Others were poor excuses, and Nannie named them poor without refusing to stand at the fence and hear them.

-She did not make courtship easy.
 She did not make it difficult either.
-She made it honest.

 Once, near dusk, I found her carrying water from the spring.
 I took the buckets from her without asking.
 She let me take them.
+We walked halfway to the house before she said, “You do that often?”

 “What?”